 Go and see them

 How did the process feel?
 Did I feel sold too?
 Will they actually help me get what I want?
 Did they ask enough questions to fully understand my situation?
 Is he/she credible?
 Are they suitably experienced?
 Can I trust them?
 Do they comply with the CIPD Code of Practice in what is an unregulated market?
-If you have any unanswered questions get back in touch and get the answers.
+If you have any unanswered questions when choosing an Outplacement provider get back in touch and get the answers.

 Make your decision and commit – for your protection there should be an opt out clause giving you a cooling off period, usually 14 days, so you don’t have to proceed if it isn’t right.